oconnor663/jacko.io/posts/async_io.md

 ## Threads

-We can run these examples locally, but they can't talk to each on the Playground.
+We can run those examples locally, but they can't talk to each on the Playground.
 Let's work around that by putting the client and the server together in the same program.
 Since they're both blocking, we need to run them on different threads.
 We'll rename their `main` functions to `server_main` and